CarInsurance.com Insights

 As the frequency and severity of storms have increased, so have insurance premiums.
 Climate change has led to a major increase in the number of storms in recent years, and in the same time frame, car insurance premiums have skyrocketed dramatically.

-How much have auto insurance premiums increased?
+How much have auto insurance premiums increased in a decade?

 According to Statista, consumers in the United States increased their spending on auto insurance by almost 50 percent between 2012 and 2022.
 Back in 2012, drivers were paying $1,018 on average for auto insurance; that number jumped to $1,592 by 2022.